Making Movies and Working with STK Models

 3. On the Vectors tab, disable the Sun Vector by clearing its Show check box.

-5. Click on the Body Axes line.
+5. Click the Body Axes line.
 Notice that Persistence is enabled, which will be a nice enhancement to the movie.

 6. Click Apply.